xdai-nyu/xdai-nyu.github.io/projects/latishaJenn.md

 *References:
 Shojaei F, Shojaei F, Osorio Torres J, Shih PC.
 Insights From Art Therapists on Using AI-Generated Art in Art Therapy: Mixed Methods Study.
 JMIR Form Res.
 2024 Dec 4;8:e63038.
 National Institute of Mental Health.
 (2024).
 [Mental Illness].
 U.S. Department of Health and Human Services, National Institutes of Health [Internet].
 Retrieved October 6, 2025, from [https://www.nimh.nih.gov/health/statistics/mental-illness]*

+## Needfinding

+### Learner Needs

+- There is a need to detect negative emotional patterns to address and help identify recurring negative thoughts and behaviors.
+- There is a need to enhance interaction between users and digital support content and identify which digital support elements should be implemented to address this need.
+This will help to create progress tracking and personalized activities for a more personalized and effective experience.
+- There is a need to implement a social emotional element to work as a social emotional element that will provide an impactful human AI collaborative experience for users.
+Implementing a social element through dialogue and social interactions promotes collaborative learning because this allows users to have the opportunity to use communication as an expression of their independent thoughts.
+The collaboration creates connections and a flow for users to engage with digital content and acquire meaning making.

 **Team contributions**